-- 137. The CIF sets out the overarching criteria for judging the effectiveness of leadership and management. - 138.
-In making this judgement in schools, inspectors will consider: - the leaders' and governors' vision and ambition for the school and how these are communicated to staff, parents and pupils - whether leaders and governors have created a culture of high expectations, aspirations and scholastic excellence in which the highest achievement in academic and vocational work is recognised as vitally important - whether leaders have the highest expectations for social behaviour among pupils and staff, so that respect and courtesy are the norm - the rigour and accuracy of self-evaluation and how well it leads to planning that secures continual improvement - the design, implementation and evaluation of the curriculum, ensuring breadth and balance and its impact on pupils' outcomes and their personal, development, behaviour and welfare - how well the school supports the formal curriculum with extra-curricular opportunities for pupils to extend their knowledge and understanding and to improve their skills in a range of artistic, creative and sporting activities - how effectively leaders use the primary PE and sport premium and measure its impact on outcomes for pupils, and how effectively governors hold them to account for this - how well the school prepares pupils positively for life in modern Britain and promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect for and tolerance of those with different faiths and beliefs and for those without faith - the effectiveness of the actions leaders take to secure and sustain improvements to teaching, learning and assessment and how effectively governors hold them to account for this - how well leaders ensure that the school has a motivated, respected and effective teaching staff to deliver a high quality education for all pupils and how effectively governors hold them to account for this - the quality of continuing professional development for teachers at the start and middle of their careers and later, including to develop leadership capacity and how leaders and governors use performance management to promote effective practice across the school - how effectively leaders and governors monitor the progress of groups of pupils to ensure that none falls behind and underachieve, and how effectively governors hold them to account for this
+- 136. The CIF sets out the overarching criteria for judging the effectiveness of leadership and management. - 137.
+In making this judgement in schools, inspectors will consider: - the leaders' and governors' vision and ambition for the school and how these are communicated to staff, parents and pupils - whether leaders have created a culture of high expectations, aspirations and scholastic excellence in which the highest achievement in academic and vocational work is recognised as vitally important - whether leaders have the highest expectations for social behaviour among pupils and staff, so that respect and courtesy are the norm - the rigour and accuracy of self-evaluation and how well it leads to planning that secures continual improvement - the design, implementation and evaluation of the curriculum, ensuring breadth and balance - how the school supplements the formal curriculum with extra-curricular opportunities for pupils to extend their knowledge and understanding and to improve their skills in a range of artistic, creative and sporting activities - how effectively leaders use the PE and sport premium and measure its impact on outcomes for pupils, and how effectively governors hold them to account for this - how the school prepares pupils positively for life in modern Britain and promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect for and tolerance of those with different faiths and beliefs and for those without faith - the effectiveness of the actions leaders take to secure and sustain improvements to teaching, learning and assessment - how leaders ensure that the school has a motivated, respected and effective teaching staff to deliver a high quality education for all pupils - the quality of continuing professional development for teachers at the start and middle of their careers and later, and how leaders use performance management to promote effective practice across the school - how effectively leaders and governors track the progress of groups of pupils to ensure that none falls behind and underachieve, and how effectively governors hold them to account for this - how well leaders engage with parents, carers and other stakeholders and agencies to support all pupils

-- how well leaders and governors engage with parents, carers and other stakeholders and agencies to support all pupils - how effectively leaders use additional funding, including the pupil premium, and measure its impact on outcomes for pupils, and how effectively governors hold them to account for this - the effectiveness of governors in discharging their core statutory functions51 - how well leaders and governors promote all forms of equality and foster greater understanding of and respect for people of all faiths (and those of no faith), races, genders, ages, disability and sexual orientations (and other groups with protected characteristics52), through their words, actions and influence within the school and more widely in the community - the effectiveness of safeguarding - the effectiveness of leaders' and governors' work to raise awareness and keep pupils safe from the dangers of abuse, sexual exploitation, radicalisation and extremism and what the staff do when they suspect that pupils are vulnerable to these issues. - 139.
-Where the school has received external support, for example from the local authority, academy proprietor or trust, inspectors will evaluate and report on the quality and the impact of the external support and challenge on improvement in the school.
+- how effectively leaders use additional funding, including the pupil premium, and measure its impact on outcomes for pupils, and how effectively governors hold them to account for this - the effectiveness of governors in discharging their core statutory functions - how leaders promote all forms of equality and foster greater understanding of and respect for people of all faiths (and those of no faith), races, genders, ages, disability and sexual orientations (and other groups with protected characteristics), through their words, actions and influence within the school and more widely in the community - the effectiveness of safeguarding - the work to raise awareness and keep pupils safe from the dangers of abuse, sexual exploitation, radicalisation and extremism, and what the school does when it suspects that pupils are vulnerable to these issues.